-The final draft LCAP was presented at a Public Hearing on June 14, 2022.
+The final draft LCAP was presented at a Public Hearing on June 13, 2023.
 Public Notice was published in the Fresno Bee and also posted on our school website, Facebook page.
 All Educational Partner input was and will continue to be considered.
-The final LCAP was revised accordingly and presented to the Governing Board of Burrel Union Elementary for final approval prior to submission to the Fresno County Office of Education on June 28, 2022.
+The final LCAP was revised accordingly and presented to the Governing Board of Burrel Union Elementary for final approval prior to submission to the Fresno County Office of Education on June 27, 2023.
 During the meeting of the final Board adoption, the LEA budget and local indicator outcomes were also presented.
-At the Educational Partner involvement processes, a power point presentation was provided to inform attendees about the Local Control Funding Formula.
-The intent of the LCAP was presented to those in attendance with time for questions.
-Summary pages and the student achievement metrics, the district budget/expenditure and LCAP goals were provided as additional hand-outs.
-Educational Partner groups were asked to give specific input and recommendations as they reflected on the eight state priorities with metrics that Burrel Union has made towards each.
-Public input notices were given using Burrel website page with LCAP link, automated calls inviting all Educational partners, and a backpack flyer.
-The public comments dates were June 14th-June 28th, 2022.
-The Governing Board of Burrel Union Elementary School District adopted the Final budget and LCAP during the same meeting held on June 28, 2022.
+Public comments were given using Burrel website page with LCAP link, automated calls inviting all Educational partners, and a backpack flyer.
+The public comments dates were June 12th-June 27th, 2023.
+The Governing Board of Burrel Union Elementary School District adopted the Final budget and LCAP during the same meeting held on June 27, 2023.